cjumel/dotfiles/README.md

 - clone this repository in `~/dotfiles` (or in a directory of your choice)
 - create symbolic links in `~/.config` for all the configuration files with Stow
-- create additional symbolic links in `~/` for configuration files where the `~/.config` location is not supported or implemented
 - create additional symbolic links for terminal-wide theme management (shared theme between WezTerm, Tmux and Neovim)